James (Jim) Dunivan Email & Phone Number

 Planned, supervised, coordinated resources, and executed all aspects of training and combat operations of a Cavalry Squadron of over 650 Soldiers.
 Main advisor to the commander for the employment and synchronization of all assets and capabilities; as well as coordination and utilization of all external resources and enablers.

-James (Jim) Dunivan Education Details
+James (Jim) Dunivan education

-Frequently Asked Questions about James (Jim) Dunivan
+Frequently asked questions about James (Jim) Dunivan

 What company does James (Jim) Dunivan work for?

-James (Jim) Dunivan works for U. S. Army Center For Army Leadership
+James (Jim) Dunivan works for U. S. Army Center for Army Leadership.

-What is James (Jim) Dunivan's role at the current company?
+What is James (Jim) Dunivan's role at U. S. Army Center for Army Leadership?

 What schools did James (Jim) Dunivan attend?